jacobhumston/data.jtoh.pro/blog/v2-update.md

 <!--
 Author: LoveliestJacob
 Title: Version 2 update is finally here!
 Summary: V2 of jtoh.pro has finally released after months of work.
-Bring new features and an overhaul to the website.
+Bringing new features and an overhaul to the website.
 -->

 # Version 2 is here!